Grasshopper Chair | House of Finn Juhl

 A Daring Input to the Furniture Industry

-Today, the Grasshopper has reached icon status, and the two chairs from 1938 are perceived as some of the most prized collectibles within Danish furniture design.
-In November 2018, one of the two Grasshoppers was auctioned off for €319,000 at Artcurial in Paris.
+Today, the Grasshopper Chair holds iconic status, and the original 1938 versions are among the most coveted collectibles in Danish furniture design.
+In November 2018, one of the two chairs was auctioned for €319,000 at Artcurial in Paris.

-The Grasshopper in walnut with 'Nevada' leather upholstery in the colour 'Cognac'.
+The Grasshopper in walnut with 'Elegance' leather upholstery in the color 'Mocca'.

 Artistic Freedom in the Form of Furniture